 - Contribute in the intellectual community of the UWC by furthering knowledge of writing center practice and theory through sustained inquiry

 - Cooperate with all assessment efforts

 - Contribute to the maintenance of the UWC space and community through clerical duties such as answering the phone, assisting students in need of UWC information, and tidying the workspace

 - Communicate with the Director and Assistant Director regularly

 - Attend and engage in bi-weekly UWC professional development including orientation, staff meetings, etc.

 - Follow all policies as outlined in the UWC Consultant Handbook

 Graduate Consultants are encouraged to apply for leadership positions.
 Consultants selected for leadership roles are expected to attend regular Leadership Team meetings.

-- Committee Coordinator: Each of the UWC’s committees is led by a Committee Coordinator who serves on the Leadership Team.
+- Program/Committee Coordinator: Each of the UWC’s committees is led by a Committee Coordinator who serves on the Leadership Team.
 Committee Coordinators create timelines for committee projects, lead committee meetings, delegate committee work, attend leadership meetings, and generally act as project managers for all committee-related projects.
 Ideally, Committee Coordinator will serve in the position for at least one academic year.

 - W397/597 Liaison: The primary purpose of this role is support students enrolled in the writing center education course arrange for observation and co-consulting experiences in the UWC.
-This role requires regular meetings with the Director, attending several class meetings of the course throughout the semester.
+This role requires regular meetings with the Director, attending several class meetings of the course throughout the fall semester.